Priyadhahrshini-s/Cloud-Cost-Optimisation/README.md

 _*Click on next and Hence the cloud watch is created*_

+### Conclusion

-_*So the cloud watch and Lambda function will work together to reduce the cost*_
+**In this blog, we learned the cloud watch and Lambda function will work together to reduce the cost.**